Meat is Destroying the Environment and Our Health.

 A core part of our mission(opens in a new tab) is to make delicious meat sustainably — bypassing animals and making it directly from plants.
 We’ve spent more than six years studying animal meat at the molecular level to discover how it “works”–-how it handles and cooks, and especially how it produces the flavors and textures people love.

 Our first product, the Impossible Burger, uses 75% less water, generates 87% less greenhouse gases, requires 95% less land and 100% fewer cows(opens in a new tab).
-It delivers the same protein and iron as a burger made from a cow — but its protein comes enti(opens in a new tab)rely from plants(opens in a new tab), and it’s produced without the use of hormones or antibiotics, does not create a reservoir for dangerous pathogens, and contains no cholesterol or slaughterhouse contaminants(opens in a new tab).
+It delivers the same protein and iron as a burger made from a cow — but its protein comes (opens in a new tab)mostly from plants(opens in a new tab), and it’s produced without the use of hormones or antibiotics, does not create a reservoir for dangerous pathogens, and contains no cholesterol or slaughterhouse contaminants(opens in a new tab).
 If everyone who eats beef burgers today chose Impossible Burgers instead, the positive impact on our planet and global health would be profound.

 But some people have asked us if the Impossible Burger is too similar to a burger from cows.
 They wonder whether people who regularly eat our burger might experience the same long-term health risks associated with a diet rich in red meat from mammals.